Data Protection in France

 National constitutional protections[edit | edit source]

-The right to the protection of personal data falls within the scope of application of the right to the respect for private life.
+The right to the protection of personal data falls within the scope of application of the right to respect for private life.
 Indeed, it is acknowlegded that the right to respect for private life protects individual from interferance, such as the disclosure or publication of personal data (see, Cassation, Civ.
 1, 5 Nov.
 1996).

 The right to the respect for private life has a constitutional value in France, in accordance with the Constiutional Council decision of July 1999 (see, Constitutionnel Council, decision n° 99-416 DC of 23 July 1999).
-The Constitutional Council conferred to the right to the respect for private life a constitutional value as it is directly implied in Article 2 of the Declaration of Human and civic rights of 1789, which forms part of the body of constitutional rules and principles by reference to which the Constitutionnal Council can adjudicate.
+The Constitutional Council conferred to the right to respect for private life a constitutional value as it is directly implied in Article 2 of the Declaration of Human and civic rights of 1789, which forms part of the body of constitutional rules and principles by reference to which the Constitutionnal Council can adjudicate.